Linn County Holds Vaccine Booster Clinic at Albany Helping Hands Shelter

-Bock said many of the socks and hats collected by the car clubs will go into the 200 holiday gift bags she’s preparing for unhoused people staying at the Helping Hands shelter or living on the streets.
+The socks and hats collected by the car clubs will go into the 200 holiday gift bags being prepared for unhoused people staying at the Helping Hands shelter or living on the streets.
 The bags will also contain cold-weather essentials such as blankets, rain ponchos and handwarmers, along with some candy (because everybody likes candy).

 The car clubs’ sock drive may become an annual tradition.

 “I’ve already talked to Ron, and we’re probably going to do it again next year,” Hood said.

 The Bailey Home - For Mothers with Children